joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 If the score falls below a threshold, the system re-runs the failed agent with additional context.

 Building Lenny's Vault taught me that AI development isn't just about prompt engineering and model selection.
-It's about building robust systems that handle uncertainty, provide observability, and maintain quality at scale.
-The same engineering principles that apply to traditional software testing, monitoring, and gradual rollouts become even more important when your core logic is non-deterministic.
+It's about building reliable systems that handle uncertainty and stay observable.
+Testing, monitoring, and gradual rollouts matter even more when your core logic is non-deterministic.